SykEnterprizes/AutoRigAndSkinning_Docs/Workflows/AutoRiggerWorkFlow.md

 ## Step 5 — Adjust the Capsule Handles

 The capsule handles are fully interactive.
-You can move, rotate, and resize them in the viewport to better fit the mesh geometry.
+You can move and rotate them in the viewport to better fit the mesh geometry.
+To select a capsule, hover over the desired bone widget in the Autorigger UI.
+Expand or collapse the sections with the arrow box next to the section heading to reduce clutter

 Getting the capsules to closely wrap the mesh surface will produce cleaner skin weights, particularly around the shoulders, hips, and neck where geometry is more complex.